• Skip to primary navigation

 It is commonly used in baking and cooking to impart a citrusy flavor without adding any additional liquid.

-The extraction process involves soaking lemon peels in alcohol, which eventually draws out the oils from the zest.
+The extraction process involves soaking lemon peels in alcohol, which eventually draws out the oils from the zest - see yuzu vs lemon comparison guide for how other citrus aromas compare.

 The resulting solution is then filtered and bottled for use.

-Unlike lemon zest, which only offers a subtle citrus aroma and flavor to dishes, a small amount of Lemon Extract goes a long way in enhancing the taste buds.
+Unlike lemon zest, which only offers a subtle citrus aroma and flavor to dishes, a small amount of Lemon Extract goes a long way in improving the palate.

-However, it is worth noting that not all Lemon Extracts are created equal; some commercially available products have additives or synthetic flavors that may alter the taste of one’s recipe.
+However, not all Lemon Extracts are created equal; some commercially available products have additives or synthetic flavors that may alter the taste of one's recipe.

 What is Lemon Zest?